The Impact

 Affordable Housing

 The Stitch is estimated to generate 3,000 – 3,400 affordable housing units, 15%-17% of the Mayor’s citywide goal of 20,000 units.
-Nearly 90% of new development is expected to be residential development with a goal of 20% or more affordable units for individuals and families making 80% or less of the area median income (AMI).
+The Stitch Master Plan sets the goal that 30% of existing or new housing units in the area will be affordable for individuals and families making 80% or less of the area median income (AMI).

 Proximity to transit and low-cost transportation options further reduce the cost of living for low-income residents.
 Approximately 20 acres in this area are already owned by affordable development-focused partners such as St. Luke’s Episcopal Church, Atlanta Housing (Civic Center Site), and Atlanta First United Methodist Church.
 With the right mix of supporting policies, funding, and partnerships, this number could be potentially be even higher.